tburghart/local_env/README.md

 packages, `lenv` is often a symbolic link to one of the `env...shared` files in this directory, so I can maintain them in a single place.

+I'm trying to move more and more to separating discrete functionality out into discrete files so I can tinker with them individually, so you'll fine a lot of files source other files in this directory to pick up common functionality.

 ## Other Stuff

 There's a bunch of other stuff in here as well, and you're welcome to prowl